stevegrossi/blog/README.md

 ## Todo

 - pagination template
-- import data
-- tag pages
 - confirm URLs
 - update colophon
 - point root to /on/
+- "by and" in book footer
+- flexbox book footers
+- littlefoot